 Here’s an EASY recipe for Homemade Teriyaki Sauce that can be made in 10 minutes!
 Use it as a marinade, stirfry sauce or flavorful dipping sauce.
 You’ll never buy bottled again!
 Vegan and Gluten-free adaptable!
 We love this in Teriyaki Mushroom Wraps and Instant Pot Teriyaki Chicken.

-Hey friends, I just wanted to share a simple recipe for homemade Teriyaki Sauce, from my friend Tonia to use as a building block for other meals you’re making at home.
+Hey friends, I just wanted to share a simple recipe for simple homemade Teriyaki Sauce, to use as a building block for other meals you’re making at home.
 This Teriyaki Sauce can easily be made vegan by using maple syrup instead of honey, and made gluten-free, by using Liquid Aminos instead of soy sauce.

 It is very versatile, and a useful one to put in your back pocket when you want a marinade, or a stirfry sauce or even a dipping sauce- but don’t want to use one out of a bottle.